ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 I am not the only disappointed fan.
 A [petition](https://www.change.org/p/hbo-remake-game-of-thrones-season-8-with-competent-writers) was started in the [Change.org](https://www.change.org/p/hbo-remake-game-of-thrones-season-8-with-competent-writers) Wesite, hoping to "Remake Game of Thrones Season 8 with competent writers."
 Up till now, more than 1.8 million people have signed on the Internet.

+Then a question bumped into my head: how can we avoid disappointing shows such as the last season of Game of Thrones and locate our favored ones?

 ## How to avoid disappointing shows?

-Then a question bumped into my head: how can we avoid disappointing shows such as the last season of Game of Thrones and locate our favored ones?
+By watching the trailers?

+--The trailer is re-edited, so it can be considered a competely different story from the oringal one.
+(BTW, even the last episode of the last season of GOT seems not bad)

 By reviewing the points and the recommendations on websites such as imdb?

---It helps but most of the time the results are based on machine learning of our labels and features on that website.
-The result is not satisfying.
-Some times it is acurate but most of time the ratings are somhow overated or under-estimated or "just not your type".
+--It helps， but most of the time the results are based on machine learning of labels and features on our viewing history on the website.
+As a result, the recommendations are highly genre-orientated, which is obviously not satisfying because a good story is narrative based rather than genre based.
+To make matters worse, the ratings are often somhow overated or under-estimated or "just not my type".

 Through comments?

-I don’t want to take the risk of spoilers.
+--I don’t want to take the risk of seeing spoilers.

+## A Narrative Approach: the Emotional Arc

-What if there is a way to get to know whether the show is suitable
+Is there a way to get to tell whether the show or the movie is "interesting" or "breath-taking" or just "dull", before you even watch it?

 But as the saying goes: ‘You can’t have your cake and eat it too.’
 I find it a black box for the audience: you will only know whether the show is good or not after the show.
 In order to do some pre-judgment of the show and avoid being spoiler alerted, I am motivated to do this project.